History of Tim Hardaway Jr. in Timeline

 In 2013, Tim Hardaway Jr. signed a four-year, $6.1 million contract with the New York Knicks, which allowed him to participate in the 2013 NBA Summer League.

-On October 30, 2013, Tim Hardaway Jr. made his regular season debut for the Knicks against Milwaukee, scoring 5 points and providing 2 assists in 15 minutes.
+On October 30, 2013, Tim Hardaway Jr. made his regular season debut for the Knicks against the Milwaukee Bucks, scoring 5 points with 2 assists in 15 minutes.
+Also in 2013, he posted a career-high 21 points against the New Orleans Pelicans on December 1.

 April 6, 2014: J.R.
 Smith's Record

 On April 6, 2014, J.R.
-Smith set the FTX Arena NBA record for three-point shots made, which Tim Hardaway Jr. later tied.
+Smith tied the FTX Arena NBA record for three-point shots made, which was later tied by Tim Hardaway Jr.

 July 18, 2014: Named to USA Basketball National Select Team